radiantlogic-v8/documentation-new/documentation/use-cases/radiantone-password-filter.md

 Once installed and configured:

-1. A user on Active Directory 1 changes their password (via Ctrl+Alt+Del, a password reset tool, etc.).
+1. A user on the source Active Directory changes their password.
-2. The `ChangePasswordFilter_x64` DLL on the domain controller captures the password change and passes it to the RadiantOne Password Filter Windows service (`RadiantOnePasswordFilter`).
+2. `ChangePasswordFilter_x64.dll` (loaded by LSASS on the domain controller) writes a password-change entry to a queue file under `%SystemRoot%\System32\RadiantOne_PWDCHANGES`.
+3. `RadiantOnePasswordFilterDcRelay` reads the queue file and sends an HTTPS `POST /api/password-changes` request to the Identity Data Management forwarder, including the `X-Api-Key` header, `X-RadiantOne-Api-Version`, and the registration identifier (ID) in the request body.
-3. The service forwards the password to RadiantOne Identity Data Management via the configured Target Endpoint, authenticated with the provided Token and ID.
+4. `RadiantOnePasswordFilterIddmForwarder` validates the `X-Api-Key` and forwards the password change to RadiantOne Identity Data Management using the JWT Token and Target Endpoint.
-4. RadiantOne processes the password update through the sync pipeline using the `update_rule` rule set (described above).
+5. RadiantOne processes the password update through the sync pipeline using the `password_update_rule` rule set.
-5. The pipeline writes the new `unicodePwd` value to Active Directory 2.
+6. The pipeline writes the new password to the destination directory (AD 2).
-6. The user can now authenticate using the new password against both the source context (`o=src`) and the destination context (`o=dst`).
+7. The user can authenticate with the new password against both the source context (`o=src`) and the destination context (`o=dst`).

+### Retry and error behavior

+- Queue files are deleted from the DC **only after** the Identity Data Management forwarder returns a 2xx response.
+- The forwarder returns 2xx only when Identity Data Management returns 2xx.
+- If the forwarder returns non-2xx, the DC relay **keeps** the queue file and retries on the next cycle.
+- `401` — missing or invalid `X-Api-Key`; verify that the API key on the DC relay and the Inbound API key on the forwarder match.
+- `502` — Identity Data Management or upstream failure; check forwarder logs and verify the Token, Target Endpoint, and identifier (ID) values.

 ## Validating That Password Sync Works

 Use the following steps to confirm end-to-end behavior after setup is complete.

-1. On Active Directory 1, choose a test user.
-Ensure that the account is activated.
+1. On AD Server 1, choose a test user.
+Ensure that the user account is activated.

 2. Change the test user's password to a new password in Active Directory 1 (right-click the user → **Reset Password**).

    ![Reset Password context menu in Active Directory](Media/13-reset-password-context-menu.jpg)